Tim Clancy: League of Ireland

-Managerial Career
+Managerial career

 Drogheda United

 On 5 December 2017 Clancy was appointed as Manager of League of Ireland First Division side Drogheda United.
 This was his first role in management, and he was assisted in the role by newly appointed Director of Football Dave Robertson.
 During his first two seasons at the club, his young Drogheda side missed out on promotion twice.
 Ahead of the 2020 season, Clancy added more key members to his squad, and the club lifted the 2020 League of Ireland First Division Title, gaining promotion to the League of Ireland Premier Division.
 This was his first honour at the club.

 In his first season in the Premier Division with Drogheda, Clancy guided the Drogs to seventh place, securing top flight football for another season for the Louth club.
 Despite having one of the lowest budgets in the league, Clancy led the club to impressive victories against St Patrick's Athletic, Derry City and rivals Dundalk.

 St Patrick's Athletic

-On 2 December 2021, it was announced that St Patrick's Athletic had met the release clause in Clancy's Drogheda United contract and had joined the club on a 2 year contract effective immediately.
+On 2 December 2021, it was announced that St Patrick's Athletic had met the release clause in Clancy's Drogheda United contract and had joined the club on a 2-year contract effective immediately.
 With Kevin Doherty staying at Drogheda to become first team manager, former Dundee United striker Jon Daly was appointed as Clancy's assistant manager.
 Clancy had to deal with the losses of Robbie Benson, John Mountney and Sam Bone who followed former head coach Stephen O'Donnell to Dundalk, while also losing other key players such as Lee Desmond, Alfie Lewis, Matty Smith and Vítězslav Jaroš.
 In terms of incomings, Clancy signed Joe Redmond, Mark Doyle and David Odumosu who he had worked with previously at Drogheda United, along with former Hibernian teammate Eoin Doyle and Joseph Anang, Jack Scott, Tom Grivosti, Anthony Breslin, Tunde Owolabi and Adam O'Reilly.

 Clancy's first league game as manager of the Saints was a comfortable 3–0 away win over Shelbourne in what was their manager Damien Duff's first game in senior management.

 His first taste of managing in European football was in Pat's UEFA Europa Conference League campaign, which started out with a 1–1 draw at home to Slovenian side NŠ Mura.
 The second leg saw his side advance 6–5 on penalties following a 0–0 draw after extra time.
 The next round saw Pat's beat Bulgarian side CSKA Sofia 1–0 away before suffering the heartache of a 2–0 loss in the second leg following a controversial late penalty.
 Clancy's side finished in 4th place at the end of his first season in charge, securing UEFA Europa Conference League football for 2023.

 Clancy was awarded his UEFA Pro Licence in December 2022, the highest coaching qualification in world football.

+On 2 May 2023, Clancy departed St Patrick's Athletic by mutual consent with the club in 7th place, 13 games into the 2023 season.